-What Is the Law About Defective Workmanship?
+What Is the Law About Faulty Work?

 When Quality of Work Is Below Contract Requirements or Below Trade Standards or Building Code Requirements, Work May Be Viewed As Defective.
 A Contractor, Generally, Must Be Provided With a Reasonable Opportunity to Correct Defective Work.

-Legally, 'defective workmanship' cases are usually framed in contract law as well as tort law.
+Legally, defective workmanship cases are usually framed in contract law as well as tort law.
 The contract law issues allege breach of contract for the breach of an expressed term or an implied term within the workmanship agreement and regardless of whether such agreement was verbal or in writing.
 Generally, a contract will explicitly state that work shall be performed to usual and proper standards or, if the contract is silent on the standards, the law deems that proper standards were presumed.
 Similarly, in tort law, claims are framed as negligence allegations for the failure to perform workmanship to usual and proper standards.

 How Is a Defect Defined In Law?

 A Defect Is Legally Defined As Workmanship That Fails to Meet a Required Standard.
 The Required Standard May Be Stated Within a Contract or Be Implied.
 Required Standards May Detail a Specific Quality Level or Be Stated or Implied As Usual to Trade or Just to Meet Building Code Minimums.